tillitis/dev-tillitis/hugo/content/devapp/_index.md

 ## Running TKey apps

-To run TKey, plug it into a USB port on a computer.
-If the TKey status indicator LED is white it has been programmed with the standard FPGA bitstream (including the firmware).
+To run the TKey, plug it into a USB port on a computer.
+If the TKey status indicator LED is white, it has been programmed with the standard FPGA bitstream (including the firmware).
 If the status indicator LED is not white it is unprovisioned.
 For instructions on how to do the initial programming of an unprovisioned TKey, see: